LunarCorvidae/datacamp/README.md

 # datacamp
-Samples from Datacamp webinars, projects, and other materials
+Samples from Datacamp webinars, projects, and other materials.
+Most for the moment are SQL based.